 VANS has launched a Facebook Group!
 This group welcomes any visual artists living in Nova Scotia.
 This community space can be used for exchanging opportunities, resources or news with one another.
 Click here to join, and invite your friends so they don’t miss out on this information hub.

 We are now including an Artist Page (formerly known as an E-studio) with EVERY membership!
 Artists say this is one of our most valuable membership benefits, and with everyone on board it will be THE destination to find Nova Scotian artists online.
 The Artist Pages provide a page on our website where artists can post up to six images, an artist statement, selected biography, and contact information.
 It can provide an increased online presence for artists or provide an online presence for artists without a website.
-As members renew their membership for 2020 they will get a login and be prompted to create their Artist Page.
+As members renew their membership they will get a login and be prompted to create their Artist Page.
 We’ve created a template to follow (that will appear when you click on Create My Artist Page in My Account) so it’s never been this easy.
 If you already have an Artist Page, you can still edit it, as usual.
 We are just a phone call away if you need help with a step.

 VANS Members can now access the Arts & Entertainment health plan.
 ACTRA Fraternal Benefit Society (AFBS) is a Member-owned, not-for-profit, federally incorporated insurance company and financial institution operating since 1975.
 AFBS has proudly underwritten the Arts & Entertainment Plan® since 2011.
 They offer multiple types of plans and you’re eligible if: you are a VANS Member; you are a professional in the arts, living in Canada; you have a valid Provincial Health Card; and you’re under 71 years of age.
 See their website for details on their plans, coverage and get a free quote.